shutter-network/shutter-dao-tests/README.md

 - `FORK_URL`: The URL of an Ethereum mainnet JSON RPC provider

 `make test` will prepare and execute the tests.
+Specify `FORGE_OPTS` to pass options to forge, e.g., to filter the tests to run:
+`make test FORGE_OPTS="--match-contract <test contract name>"`.

 ## Adding Tests